joelvaneenwyk/alt-snap-windows/AltSnap.md

   instead of being snapped to the top.
 This will be usefull when using the Move instead of resize-center option.
-- Lower with Middle mouse button option will no longer ignore the window blacklist, this will avoid interactions with taskbar.
+- Lower with Middle mouse button option will no longer ignore the window blocklist, this will avoid interactions with taskbar.
 - Fixed Scroll inactive windows, hopefully for real this time.
 - Avoid some more lookup in the case of very unresponsive windows by using PostMessage instead of SendMessage, when applicable.